 If you already have an older version of VirtualBox installed the school's Virtual Machine should still work, but be sure to upgrade or downgrade appropriately if you run into problems.
 The school's Virtual Machine essentially uses the Open Virtualization Format, theoretically supported by most desktop virtualization software, but it is strongly suggested to use VirtualBox.

 How do I download the school's Virtual Machine?

-The school's Virtual Machine (.ova file) will be made available in due time.
+The school's Virtual Machine (.ova file) is available for download here:

 How do I import the school's Virtual Machine?

 To use the school's Virtual Machine you first need to import it in VirtualBox.
 Open VirtualBox and import the Virtual Machine you've downloaded using File --> Import Appliance.
 This may take a few seconds or even minutes.
 By default the school's Virtual Machine uses 2048 MB of RAM.
 If your laptop's RAM is limited (less than 4 GB) you may want to reduce the RAM the Virtual Machine uses to 1536 MB.

 How do I use the school's Virtual Machine?